anthoor/www/readme.rst

 Acknowledgement
 ***************

-I would like to thank The CodeIgniter team, EllisLab, all the contributors to the CodeIgniter project and you, the CSEDL Manager user.
+I would like to thank The CodeIgniter team, EllisLab, DataTables team,  all the contributors to the CodeIgniter project and you, the CSEDL Manager user.